xan105/web-vanilla-query/README.md

 - `$selectAll(query: string, scope?: HTMLElement = document): HTMLElement[] | undefined[]`

   Select every HTMLElement matching the given query selector; relative to the given scope (document if omitted).<br/>
   Add the following helpers (see below) to every returned HTMLElement.

-- `$add(el: HTMLElement | string, parent?: HTMLElement = document.body): HTMLElement`

-  Add given node to the end of the list of children of the specified parent node.<br/>
-  If `el` is a `string` then a node will be created from the assumed tag name.<br/>
-  Add the following helpers (see below) to every returned HTMLElement.

-- `$addFrom(html: string, parent?: HTMLElement = document.body): HTMLElement`

-  Create a node from the given html string template and add it to the end of the list of children of the specified parent node.<br/>
-  Add the following helpers (see below) to every returned HTMLElement.

 ### Helpers